ted-tanner/entries-backend/Readme.md

 * Endpoint for changing user's encryption key (must re-encrypt user data and budget keys and get a new recovery key)
 * RSA key rotation.
 Config should house an old key (and a change time) and a current key and only allow tokens to be validated with the old key when time since key change time (now - change time) is less than token lifetime.
 * Unit tests!
+* Search through TODOs in code
 * Update readme documentation
   - Add a section for the job scheduler
 * White paper
+* Should the app be renamed "Good Budgets"?

 ### Do it later

+* Update crates (like base64)
 * Change key when someone leaves budgets and send it, encrypted, to all others in budget
 * Duplicate a budget, including entries (perhaps make including entries optional)
 * Rotate users' RSA keys.
 Keep the old one on hand (and the date it was retired) for decrypting keys from current budget invitations